 Debt Consolidation Loans VS. Bankruptcy

-Bankruptcy may be your only debt relief option, but it is an effective last resort when necessary.
+Bankruptcy may not be your only debt relief option, but it is an effective last resort when necessary.
 It is essential to know the truth behind the misleading claims that a high-interest loan lender will make about bankruptcies:

 What They Promise